 Those drafting shareholder agreements, or any contract with an arbitration clause, should be cautious to ensure the language of the clause is simple, clear and broad.
 So long as the clause pertains to any dispute arising out of the contract itself or its creation, it will likely be upheld.
 However, based on the Uber decision, a clause will not be enforced if it overrides basic rights under Ontario law, such as employment rights.
 We will continue to monitor that case as it goes before the SCC and provide updates accordingly.

-If you are involved in litigation resulting from a contract dispute, the exceptionally skilled corporate litigation lawyers at Milosevic Fiske LLP in Toronto can help.
+If you are involved in litigation resulting from a contract dispute, the exceptionally skilled corporate litigation lawyers at Milosevic & Associates in Toronto can help.
 Over the years, our team of lawyers has successfully fought for our clients’ rights and our impressive track record speaks for itself.
 Please contact us by calling 416-916-1387 or connect online for a consultation.